 Another useful feature is to bring in legacy non-mobile Adobe Captivate projects and convert them into mobile courses with ease.

-At EI Design, our core expertise is in creative innovative learning solution design.
+At EI, our core expertise is in creative innovative learning solution design.
 Over the last 16 years, we have pushed the envelope on an authoring tool’s core capability and achieved magic through customisation.

 These customisations have helped us create:

 - Higher learnability

 Here are 5 features for Adobe Captivate 2017 that have been customised by us (these are not available by default):

 - Role Selection and Avatar Selection

 - Gamification elements like Badges and Trophies

 - Gamified assessment